 "They came on foot and by horseback, in wagons and on rafts, singly and by the score, restless, adventurous, enterprising, relentless, seeking a foothold on the future.
 European immigrants and American colonists, settlers and speculators, soldiers and missionaries, fugitives from justice and from despair---pioneers all, in the great and inexorable westward expansion, defined at its heart by the majestic flow of the Ohio river.
 This is their story, a chronicle of monumental dimension, of resounding drama and impact set during a pivotal era in our history, the birth and growth of a nation.

 To the banks of the Ohio came men and women willing to face any hazard or hardship to stake their claim, from cultured entrepreneurs such as George Washington to trailblazers like Daniel Boone, as rough and ready as the land itself.
 Here too was grizzled John Wetzel and his wife, determined to carve a farm out of the forest... young Betty Zane, who showed uncommon valor and quick thinking under Indian attack... bold visionary Ebenezer Zane, who sought to bring some rule of law to the lawless wild... and Samuel Brady, a soldier of fierce intelligence---and fierce hatreds.
 For them, the pilgrimage west marked the beginning of a dream.
 But for others---the Shawnee, the Delaware, the Wyandots---it marked the beginning of the end.
-And in the conflict that ensued, the Ohio came to be known as "that dark and bloody river that leads to a dark and blood land.
+And in the conflict that ensued, the Ohio came to be known as "that dark and bloody river that leads to a dark and blood land."

 Treaties were signed and broken, alliances formed and dissolved, and war raged across the frontier.
 Every raid brought retribution, and in retribution there was no mercy.
 The vanquishing of the Ohio is a tale of triumph and tragedy---a dream born in the desire for self-determination and freedom, acquisition and expansion... a destiny realized in a burst of flames and blood."